Call us now 01722 718444

 For logistical and safety reasons we sometimes need to re-group, so the front-runners may find themselves waiting for the slower ones.
 Please relax, and remember that this is a team effort that enables people to achieve their personal goals and earn sponsorship.

-• You will be trekking through valleys and forest, and on mountain paths; above the tree-line the terrain is more rocky, exposed and barren.
-Paths are rough underfoot in places, and may be slippery after rain.
+• You will be trekking from valleys and lake-shores, to mountain slopes.
+Paths can be narrow through forest.
+Above the tree-line the terrain is more rocky, exposed and barren.
+Paths are generally well-maintained but may be rough underfoot in places, and slippery after rain.
 There are steep sections, and possible light scrambling, though providing you are fit and mobile, this should pose no problem.
-Mountain days are interspersed with less challenging days at lower levels to aid recovery, but should not be underestimated: one day involves ascending (and descending!)
-1000m.
-The maximum elevation reached is 1949m; we would not expect altitude to impact on your efforts.
+The full mountain days are achievable to all trekkers, but involve between 700-1000m of ascent and descent, so should not be underestimated!
+A travel day gives you time to recover between trekking regions, and with a maximum elevation of 2578m, we would not expect altitude to impact on your efforts.

 • We plan our trips around the optimal weather conditions, but could still be exposed to bad weather at any time.
 It is vital you are prepared for all conditions.
 We provide you with a detailed packing kit-list on registration, with plenty of information, and we are always available if you need advice.